-Drug and alcohol programs include female-specific treatment with a focus on gender-specific trauma and gender-specific support groups for ideal connection.
-For example, women who have been sexually assaulted or have endured pregnancies and battled substance use disorders can be in a safe environment, sensitive to their healing needs.
-Studies have confirmed women endure mental and emotional challenges unique to them depending on social stereotypes and gender expectations.
+Drug and alcohol programs which include female-specific treatment with a focus on gender-specific trauma and gender-specific support groups offer ideal connection for women.
+For example, women who have been sexually assaulted or have endured pregnancies and battled substance use disorders (SUD) can be in a safe environment that is sensitive to their healing needs.
+Studies have confirmed that women endure mental and emotional challenges unique to them depending on social stereotypes and gender expectations.

-Additionally, women who battle eating disorders and substance abuse disorders related to adhering to gender-based standards of beauty can heave the treatment they deserve.
-Female-focused treatments allow each group member to discuss private gender-focused topics and be understood, feel safe in support groups with the same gender of attendees, not be focused on relationship developments with members of the opposite gender, and receive hands-on care and medications and other treatments ideal for women.
+Additionally, women who battle eating disorders and SUDs related to adhering to gender-based standards of beauty can find treatment that addresses both conditions.
+Female-focused treatments allow each group member to discuss private gender-focused topics, feel safe in groups of their peers, not be distracted by outside relationships, and receive hands-on treatment approaches including treatment medications.

 Make a Call (855) 826-4464

 There are age-specific treatment centers that target teenage women.
 Despite some teenage women growing and developing skills in the world, they are not free from traumatic events.
 Experiences such as bullying, pressures to fit into social circles, insecurity, self-harm, and academic stress can foster poor coping methods.

 Teenage sexual trauma and sexual abuse can follow women into adulthood, and many end up abusing harmful substances for relief.
 Stopping this by getting teenagers the treatment they need can be a proactive step in the right direction.
 To cater to age-focused audiences, teenage female-specific treatment centers provide medication as regular facilities would, as well as fitness programs to ensure health.
 Some facilities will offer academic preparation for teens to enhance their experience.